top of page

 4. Pay attention to what your body needs

-5. Seek respite care
+5. Seek respite for self-care time

 Being the sole or primary caregiver of a child with special needs is exhausting.
 I speak from both personal experiences, as well as my many years of professional experience.
 It's vital to ask for a break and allow yourself a chance to regroup.
 Seek a trusted friend or family member to watch your children if that is an option.
 Otherwise, reach out to your community.
 There are resources out there that may be able to provide respite care funding for families of children with special needs.